konsumer/feminist-phone/README.md

 You can call my version at (503) 427-1565.
 You can see who has called/texted lately, [here](http://feminist-phone.herokuapp.com/).

+You can also use this as a base for your own simple express/AngularJS/twilio telephony app.

 # support

 Help pay for the phone-line by donating to [125ZumCPPxokALadXZZTiVWmVia1KizSFv](https://blockchain.info/address/125ZumCPPxokALadXZZTiVWmVia1KizSFv) bitcoin address.
 Twilio is pretty cheap, but when more calls roll in, it will  get more expensive.
 I currently spend about $20 a month of my own cash.